egesamichael/AT-Airtime-and-Data-app/README.md

 # SwiftLoad - Mobile Airtime & Data Bundle App

-SwiftLoad is a mobile application for purchasing airtime and data bundles for various MTN Uganda using the Africa's Talking API.
+SwiftLoad is a mobile application for purchasing airtime and data bundles for MTN Uganda using the Africa's Talking API.

 ## Features